 Crosby Blitz Beach

 During World War II, Liverpool was heavily bombed by the German Luftwaffe leaving it in ruins.
-Beginning in 1940 up until the end of the war, the Germans hammered Liverpool regularly, leaving rumble strewn streets across the city.
+Beginning in 1940 up until the end of the war, the Germans hammered Liverpool regularly, leaving rumble-strewn streets across the city.

-After the bombings, the city needed to clear its streets and make it livable once more.
+After the bombings, the city needed to clear its streets and make them livable once more.
 A decision was made by city officials to haul much of the rumble away to Crosby Beach where it was dumped.
 Now, five miles outside of Liverpool, tourists can visit Blitz Beach and discover remnants of the past.

 Pieces of brick, stone, and life pre-WWII are now scattered from Crosby Beach all the way up to Hightown – a small nearby village.
 The amount of rubble found at Blitz Beach is just a reminder of how devasting war is.